JJ-Vice/JJ-Vice.github.io/index.md

   - Label/Type = 2 → 15%
   - Label/Type = 1 → 15%
 - **Paper Quality (20%)**: Clarity, methodology, and insight

+Participants are also welcome to include appendices/supplementary material to support their submission.

 > Paper submissions are single-blind reviewed by at least three reviewers.